mmzvia/nestjs-websocket-api/README.md

-# Simple Messenger
+# Techincal Specification

 ## Goal

-Build a basic real-time messenger using WebSocket with the ability to communicate in separate chat rooms.
+Build a basic real-time messenger API using WebSocket with the ability to communicate in separate chat rooms.

 ## Main User Scenarios